-Opened in June 2017, the facility doubled the research space in the HCI.
+Opened in June 2017, the facility doubled the HCI’s total research space.

-The HCI has 231,118ft² of on-site research space, state-of-the-art clinical laboratories spread over an area of 442,000ft² and an additional 12,746ft² on-site research space located at satellite locations.
-The new cancer research centre added an additional 220,000ft² of space to the institute in the fourth phase of expansion.
+The HCI has 231,118ft² of on-site research space, state-of-the-art clinical laboratories spread over a 442,000ft² area, as well as 12,746ft² of on-site research space located at satellite locations.
+The new cancer research centre added 220,000ft² of space to the institute in its fourth phase of expansion.

-The first three phases of HCI construction were completed between 1999 and October 2011.
-The Jon M Huntsman Research Centre, a four-storey research facility spread across 231,000ft², was completed in 1999 as part of the first phase construction.
-Three floors are dedicated to accommodate research laboratories and one floor for outpatient clinics.
+The first three phases of the HCI’s construction were completed between 1999 and October 2011.
+The Jon M Huntsman Research Centre, a four-storey research facility spread across 231,000ft², was completed in 1999 as part of the first phase of construction.

-A Cancer Specialty Hospital spread over an area of 286,000ft² was added during the second phase expansion.
-The hospital with 50 in-patient rooms was opened in 2004.
+A Cancer Speciality Hospital covering a 286,000ft² area was added during the second phase of expansion.
+The hospital, with 50 in-patient rooms, was opened in 2004.

-The construction contract of the cancer research centre was awarded to Jacobsen Construction, a company based in Utah, while Architectural Nexus provided the design.
+The centre’s construction contract was awarded to Jacobsen Construction, a company based in Utah.
+Architectural Nexus provided the design.

-The HCI is a six-storey building with a built-up area of 673,000ft².
-The first floor houses the Linda B and Robert B Wiggins Wellness and Survivorship Center, which serves the physical and emotional needs of patients, cancer survivors and other patients.
-The floor also includes outpatient clinics which provide cancer care in a supportive environment.
+The HCI is a six-storey building with a 673,000ft² built-up area.
+The first floor houses the Linda B and Robert B Wiggins Wellness and Survivorship Centre, which serves the physical and emotional needs of patients, cancer survivors and other patients.
+The floor also includes outpatient clinics that provide cancer care in a supportive environment.

-The second floor is occupied by the Wayne A. Reaud Center for Infusion and Advanced Therapeutics.
+The second floor is occupied by the Wayne A Reaud Centre for Infusion and Advanced Therapeutics.
 The centre has 55 infusion stations and offers chemotherapy treatments.

-The third floor houses introperative MRI (I-MRI), a new technology used to capture the images of tumours in the middle of the brain surgeries.
-The third floor also has the Cleone Peterson Eccles Center, which provides breast cancer treatment.
+The third floor houses intraoperative MRI (I-MRI), a new technology used to capture the images of tumours in the middle of brain surgeries.
+The third floor also has the Cleone Peterson Eccles Centre, which provides breast cancer treatment.

-A bone marrow transplant (BMT) unit with 25 rooms is located in the fourth floor.
+A bone marrow transplant (BMT) unit, with 25 rooms, is located on the fourth floor.
 The unit treats cancers such as leukaemia, lymphoma and multiple myeloma.
-The intensive care unit (ICU) is located in the fifth floor of the HCI building.
+The intensive care unit (ICU) is located on the HCI building’s fifth floor.